slicken/clerk_trades/README.md

 The financial reports official documents that the program scape fom [https://disclosures-clerk.house.gov/FinancialDisclosure](https://disclosures-clerk.house.gov/FinancialDisclosure) and then read by Google Gemini.

 ## Prepare
-edit email/email.go and set your mailgun domain, if you want to use email future

 install the package Playwright browsers and OS dependencies
 ```
 go run github.com/playwright-community/playwright-go/cmd/playwright@latest install --with-deps
 # Or
 go install github.com/playwright-community/playwright-go/cmd/playwright@latest
 playwright install --with-deps

+if you want the trades to be email to you and your friends you can create a free gunmail account
+on www.gunmail.com.
+edit the gunmail.config file to enable this future
 ```
 <br>